PauloMendes33/OpenCV-UBUNTU-Nvidia-Jetson-CUDA-cuDNN-Netbeans/README.md

 # OpenCV_UBUNTU_with_CUDA_cuDNN

-How to install OpenCV in Ubuntu Software with CUDA and cuDNN (with all opencv_contrib modules).
+How to install OpenCV in Ubuntu operating system with CUDA and cuDNN (with all opencv_contrib modules).
-This formula have been tested using a Nvidia Jetson Nano, with Ubuntu 18.04.
+This formula have been tested using a Nvidia Jetson Nano, with Ubuntu 18.04, and is part of the SWR Project.

 Please, verify:
   - OpenCV version;